amenesik/terraform-provider-amenesik/README.md

 - node.2.capability.property1
 - node.2.capability.propertyN

-In real world situations a a large number of nodes would be defined each with their own specific collections of capabilities and their associated properties.
+In real world situations a large number of nodes would be defined each with their own specific collections of capabilities and their associated properties.

 The complex example shown above, requires 22 hardware (Compute) nodes, 19 software nodes of four different classes (LDAP, TOMCAT, APACHE, HAPROXY) and roughly 50 relations.
 In addition a variety of probes would be required for both hardware and software operation and failover monitoring.
 The resulting BEAM document would naturally be correspondingly complex.

 ### Probes
 The following properties are defined for the monitoring probes.

-- metric : the definition of the type of information, its collection frequency and its means of collection.
+- metric : The definition of the type of information, its collection frequency and its means of collection.
 These may be defined per account by the Amenesik Enterprise Cloud.
-- condition : the nature of the comparaison with the threshold value (eq, gr, ls, ge, le, ne)
+- condition : The nature of the comparaison with the threshold value (eq, gr, ls, ge, le, ne).
-- threshold : the threshold value which when reached requires remediative "penalty" action to be engaged.
+- threshold : The threshold value which when reached requires remediative "penalty" action to be engaged.
-- type : the nature of the remediation action invocation (one of OCCISCRIPT, BASH, PYTHON)
+- type : The nature of the remediation action invocation (one of OCCISCRIPT, BASH, PYTHON).
-- nature : the purpose or nature of the action (one of penalty, reward, both).
+- nature : The purpose or nature of the action (one of penalty, reward, both).
 When "reward" or "both" then the actio will be engaged before threshold is reached.
-- behaviour : the name of the OCCI, BASH or PYTHON script describing the subsequent action.
+- behaviour : The name of the OCCI, BASH or PYTHON script describing the subsequent action.

 ### Relations
 A relation is required to be defined when a secondary (target) node construction (hardware and software elements) requires autotamtion of its connection to a primary (source) node construction (hardware and software elements) during the deployment of infrastructural APP resources.